 Freedom and Improvisation

 This course explores topics that are vital to the lives of improvisers, including freedom of musical form and freedom of musical expression.
 Students will be exposed to the academic language of philosophy and will develop strategies for how to approach the complex content of primary and secondary sources.
 All participants will be encouraged to challenge their pre-conceived ideas, to ask questions, to participate in group discussions, and to evolve their own philosophies of freedom and improvisation.
+The students will discover how group discussions with a free exchange of ideas and opinions are themselves linked to improvisation.

 Freedom is key to improvisation.
 Jazz music, in particular, lends itself to freedom of form, of imagination, of expression.
 But freedom is a porous concept, subject to diverse and even conflicting interpretations.
 In this course, we will reflect on the interplay between freedom and improvisation.
 Together, we’ll explore the following questions: